ankur-saxena-88/vimrc_file/README.md

 # How to Install Plugins Manually

-<p style="text-align: justify;"> If you want to install the plugins manually in the Vim text editor, copy and paste the .vim directory from the extracted code directory into your home directory and enjoy the plugins.
+<p style="text-align: justify;"> If you want to install the plugins manually in the Vim text editor, copy and paste the 'vim' directory from the extracted code directory into your home directory and rename it with the name '.vim'.
     </p>

 # How To Install Onedark Color Scheme